mathieuprog/graphql-light/README.md

 };
 ```

-A `Query` instance allows executing GraphQL requests through the `subscribe` function that it exposes (see below).
+A `Query` instance allows executing GraphQL requests through the `watch` function that it exposes (see below).

 The third argument passed to `Query`'s constructor is a function that retrieves the fetched data from the store.
 It may
 seem unnecessary and redundant as the server did the same operation (fetched the data from the DB), however this is
-needed in order to subscribe to data updates in the store; whenever there is an update in the store, this code is
+needed in order to watch for data updates in the store; whenever there is an update in the store, this code is
-re-executed, and if the data changed, the listener is called (see `subscribe` and its second argument below).
+re-executed, and if the data changed, the listener is called (see `watch` and its second argument below).

 Another function can optionally be passed as a fourth argument allowing to apply some transformations before storing the
 data into the cache.
 For example, if you want to convert datetime strings to `PlainDateTime` objects: